vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 {% endhighlight %}
 </pre>

-WIth this script, run through the dataset and create the [partial update](../partial-updates.html) feed :
+With this script, run through the dataset and create the [partial update](../partial-updates.html) feed :

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>